jiriklepl/europar2023-artifact/README.md

 ## Overview

-The artifact has the files relevant to performing the experiment.
+The following files are relevant when performing the experiments.

 - [Makefile](./Makefile): Contains build instructions for all the experimental implementations and their inputs

-  - [Build](#build) section of te artifact specifies its use
+  - The [Build](#build) section of the artifact specifies its use

 - [matmul](./matmul): The directory containing all matrix multiplication implementations used in the measurements.

   - Files beginning with either `cu-`, or `cpu-`: The implementations of the matrix multiplication algorithm, each file contains just the part that defines and executes the execution.

-  Each such implementation has up to 4 versions (distinguished by the last word before the file extension; for each implementation, two of these are written using our propossed Noarr abstraction - with Noarr bags or without; others serve as the pure-C++ baseline) - each group of corresponding different versions is programmed to perform the exact same sequence of memory instructions (before any compiler optimizations).
+  Each such implementation has up to 4 versions (distinguished by the last word before the file extension; for each implementation, two of these are written using our proposed Noarr abstraction - with Noarr bags or without; others serve as the pure-C++ baseline) - each group of corresponding different versions is programmed to perform the exact same sequence of memory instructions (before any compiler optimizations).

   The sources `cpu-blk-*.cpp` and `cpu-triv-*.cpp` use the `LOG` macro (defined in a corresponding `*main.hpp` file) for debugging purposes.
 The macro uses also serve as comments explaining the algorithm (the preprocessor ignores the macro argument unless `LOGGING` is defined).